Get containers clean & ready for new products with these label-removal tips

 How to remove a label from a plastic bottle

-If you need to know how to get a label off plastic, some of the steps below need to be tested before use.
+If you need to know how to get stickers off plastic, some of the steps below need to be tested before use.
 Chemicals like acetone and nail polish removers can sometimes remove the color from plastic products, so make sure and test an area before soaking or applying.
 Heat can melt plastic and sharp tools can scratch.
-If you want to see how to remove labels from plastic containers, we recommend trying steps 3-5.
+If you want to see how to remove sticky labels from plastic, we recommend trying steps 3-5.

 1. Nail polish remover or rubbing alcohol